ÍSLENSKIR RADÍÓAMATÖRAR, ÍRA

 1. Icelandic Radio Amateurs

 The association of Icelandic Radio Amateurs, ÍRA, was founded in 1946.
 The association is the national representative of Icelandic radio amateurs towards the IARU, IARU Region 1 and NRAU.
-In the Icelandic regulation for radio amateurs, the association has an official advisory role and liaison between Icelandic licensees and the Post and Telecommunication Administration in Iceland, PTA.
+In the Icelandic regulation for radio amateurs, the association has an official advisory role and liaison between Icelandic licensees and The Electronic Communications Office of Iceland (ECOI).

 2. PTA Liaison

-Maintaining a close relationship with the PTA is one of the association’s priorities.
+Maintaining a close relationship with the ECOI is one of the association’s priorities.
 Among tangible results are:

-- Joint annual/semi-annual metings between ÍRA and the PTA, discussing amateur radio issues.
+- Joint annual/semi-annual meetings between ÍRA and the ECOI, discussing amateur radio issues.

-- Since 1972, the ÍRA has worked with the PTA on amateur radio examinations in Iceland.
+- Since 1972, the ÍRA has worked with the ECOI on amateur radio examinations in Iceland.

 - Secondary privileges have been negotiated on the following bands: 70.000-70.250 MHz and 1850-1900 kHz (in certain international contests)